-

 The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.West of the Toll Plaza:

-During the nighttime/overnight hours from 7 p.m. to 6 a.m. motorists should expect one lane of travel with a flagging operation for crews to work on bridge approaches and painting the concrete traffic railings approaching all bridge sites.
+During the nighttime/overnight hours from 7 p.m. to 6 a.m. motorists should expect one lane of travel with a flagging operation for crews to work on bridge approaches, bridge rail installation, and placing thermoplastic striping.

-Motorists should expect intermittent flagging during daytime hours throughout the causeway for various work activities.
+Motorists should expect intermittent flagging during daytime hours throughout the causeway for various work activities including installing signage and lighting.
 The contractor is working to keep vehicles moving and has shifted work activities based on heavy traffic.
+Lane shifts through the toll plaza may be necessary.

-Lee County continues work to prepare the recreational areas of the Causeway for future reopening to the public.
+Work continues to prepare the recreational areas of the Causeway for future reopening to the public.
+This includes moving materials from the causeway islands in preparation for handoff to Lee County.
 THE CAUSEWAY ISLANDS PARK REMAINS CLOSED TO PUBLIC ACCESS AT THIS TIME.

 East of the Toll Plaza: